skfcz/OCXReader/README.md

 #### Building on UNIX systems

-To ensure the right c++ compiler is used, set the CXX environment variable, e.g.
+To ensure the right c++ compiler is used, set the CXX environment variable to point to the correct compiler, e.g.
 ```shell
 # use the correct compiler
 export CC=gcc-11
 export CXX=g++-11`
 ```
-In order to build shared libraries on non-Windows systems, vcpkg requires you to provide a custom triplet file in `DVCPKG_TARGET_TRIPLET` configuration option.
+The vcpkg tool needs a custom triplet to identify the build type.
+The triple is provided in the in `DVCPKG_TARGET_TRIPLET` configuration option.
-You can find community provided triplet files under `vcpkg/triplets/community` directory.
+You can find all valid triplet files in your vcpkg installation under `vcpkg/triplets/community` directory.

 To specify a custom triplet using the cli, you can use make use of the